Please stay tuned for details about the 2022 ride.

-Join us on Saturday, Aug.
-17, 2019, for The Baroudeur, Wayne State University's cycling event to raise money for student scholarships.
-The Baroudeur is a fun, noncompetitive event that gives riders of all abilities an opportunity to explore the Motor City and surrounding area on two wheels while helping economically disadvantaged students pursue higher education.
+The Baroudeur, hosted by Wayne State University, is a fun, noncompetitive event that gives riders of all abilities an opportunity to explore the Motor City and surrounding area on two wheels while helping economically disadvantaged students pursue higher education.

 Schedule of events